tmtxt/tmtxt.github.com/_posts/2017-10-14-utilize-rethinkdb-index-part-2-secondary-index.md

 This post is the second part of the first post [here]({%post_url 2017-10-08-utilize-rethinkdb-index-part-1-primary-key-index%}).
-This post focuses on how to utilize RethinkDB Secondary Index in different cases.
+This post focuses on how to utilize RethinkDB Secondary Index in different use cases efficiently.

 ![Index](/files/2017-10-08-utilize-rethinkdb-index-part-1-primary-key-index/thumbnail.png)